kingdonb/stats-tracker-ghcr/wasm-ex2/README.md

-If we can substitute one compiled program for another, and every behavior we intended for the first compiled program is equally satisfied by the secondary program, then we've learned a new duck-typing, or jet-propulsion if you like.
+If we can substitute one compiled program for another, and every behavior we intended for the first compiled program is equally satisfied by the secondary program, then we've learned a new duck-typing, or jet-propulsion if you like!

 Source: [opensource.com][]